php-fig/fig-standards/proposed/extended-coding-style-guide.md

 When space is permitted around an operator, multiple spaces MAY be used for readability purposes.

-Any operators not described here are left undefined.
+All operators not described here are left undefined.

 ### 6.1.
 Unary operators